basecamp/policies/privacy/index.md

 All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
 The database backups are also encrypted.
 In addition, we go to great lengths to secure your data at rest.
 For more information about how we keep your information secure, please review our [security overview](../security/index.md).

-With regard to products other than HEY, most data are not encrypted while they live in our database (since they need to be ready to send to you when you need them).
-With HEY, we go further by encrypting the database at-work.
+With regard to products other than Nerds With Keyboards, most data are not encrypted while they live in our database (since they need to be ready to send to you when you need them).
+With Nerds With Keyboards, we go further by encrypting the database at-work.
 Every field containing personal data is encrypted with its own key.
 The disks storing the data keys are encrypted as well.
 Our servers decrypt the data to send it to you when you need it.
-You can learn more about our approach to security for HEY at [https://hey.com/security/](https://hey.com/security/).
+You can learn more about our approach to security for Nerds With Keyboards at [https://NerdsWithKeyboards.com/security/](https://NerdsWithKeyboards.com/security/).

 ## What happens when you delete content in your product accounts